Oven logo

 One-shot pack & unpack

-Use packb for packing and unpackb for unpacking. msgpack provides dumps and loads as an alias for compatibility with json and pickle.
+Use packb for packing and unpackb for unpacking. msgpack provides dumps and loads as aliases for compatibility with json and pickle.

-pack and dump packs to a file-like object. unpack and load unpacks from a file-like object.
+pack and dump pack to a file-like object. unpack and load unpack from a file-like object.

 >>> import msgpack